laxonaunt/umbra-protocol/feedback.md

 ---

-I want to write this feedback honestly, because I think that is more useful to the iExec team than a polished PR piece.
+We want to write this feedback honestly, because we think that is more useful to the iExec team than a polished PR piece.

-I came into this hackathon with zero coding experience.
-I used Claude as my AI coding partner and built every part of this project over about two weeks.
-What I experienced with iExec Nox was genuinely interesting — but it was also one of the most technically frustrating experiences I have had as a builder.
+We built Umbra Protocol — a confidential DeFi lending protocol — over two weeks using iExec Nox as the core privacy layer.
+What we experienced with Nox was genuinely interesting, but also one of the more technically challenging integrations we have worked with.
 Here is what actually happened.

 ---